 - 21 percent of fatal accidents

-Those totals were higher than government estimates and suggest that drowsy driving is a bigger issue than it was previously believed to be.
+Those totals were higher than government estimates and suggest that drowsy driving is a bigger issue than previously believed.

 Applying those percentages to all crashes nationwide would mean that drowsy drivers are involved in 109,000 crashes that cause injuries and 6,400 fatal accidents a year.

 The National Sleep Foundation recommends that adults sleep for a duration of 7 to 9 hours per day and teenagers log 8 to 10 hours of sleep to be appropriately rested.
-Unfortunately, many people get behind the wheel of a vehicle when they have had too little rest, or have been drinking alcohol or taken sedating medication, putting them at risk of causing a drowsy driving accident.
+Unfortunately, many people get behind the wheel of a vehicle when they have had too little rest, drinking alcohol, or taking sedating medication, putting them at risk of causing a drowsy driving accident.

 What Drivers Are Prone to Drowsy Driving?

-Certain types of drivers are more prone than others to accidents involving drowsy driving and falling asleep at the wheel, according to the North Carolina Department of Transportation.
+According to the North Carolina Department of Transportation, certain types of drivers are more prone than others to accidents involving drowsy driving and falling asleep at the wheel.
 They include: